-- 235. In a November 5, 2012, interview, Fieldale President Thomas Hensley noted his company was also pursuing a strategy to purchase excess supply from its competitors, stating that "[i]f you don't have a home for your chickens on Monday morning, you shouldn't have those chickens.
+- 240. In a November 5, 2012, interview, Fieldale President Thomas Hensley noted his company was also pursuing a strategy to purchase excess supply from its competitors, stating that "[i]f you don't have a home for your chickens on Monday morning, you shouldn't have those chickens.
 Now we know where all our chickens are going.
 So we are buying chickens in that lower price area instead of selling them.
-So, no expansion for us." - 236.
+So, no expansion for us." - 241.
 By the end of 2014, Tyson reported it was buying over four million pounds of chickens on the open market each week.
-Four million pounds of chicken per week is more than any of the 24th-30th largest chicken companies produce on a weekly basis, so the amount of Tyson's purchases was quite significant. - 237.
+Four million pounds of chicken per week is more than any of the 24th-30th largest chicken companies produce on a weekly basis, so the amount of Tyson's purchases was quite significant. - 242.
 During the first part of 2015, Tyson increased its Buy vs. Grow purchases by 50 percent, expanding its purchases from competitors to unprecedented levels.
 Tyson announced plans in May 2015 to increase its Buy vs. Grow strategy to 10 percent of its sales in the second half of 2015 and 2016.
 Ten percent of Tyson's 2014 ready-to-cook pounds was 17.6 million pounds per week, a volume that by itself would dwarf the entire average weekly production of any of the 15th-30th largest chicken producers.
-Notably, Tyson also announced in May 2015 that it planned to reduce its production after July 2015 and keep it flat through 2016 by increasing its Buy vs. Grow purchases.

-(iii) Atypical Increases in Defendants' Exporting of Chickens to Mexico in 2015, with Tyson explicitly noting in a May 4, 2015, earnings call that it was sending 3 percent of its eggs to Mexico to "fill incubators."
+Notably, Tyson also announced in May 2015 that it planned to reduce its production after July 2015 and keep it flat through 2016 by increasing its Buy vs. Grow purchases. - (iii) Atypical Increases in Defendants' Exporting of Chickens - 243.
+Third, during 2013 and into 2014, Defendants found new ways to actively depress the size of breeder flocks, such as using the pretext of avian flu in Mexico to justify exporting flock chickens to Mexico to repopulate flocks rather than use such chickens to increase domestic production levels.
+Indeed, Defendants continued their program of exporting chicken hens and eggs to Mexico in 2015, with Tyson explicitly noting in a May 4, 2015, earnings call that it was sending 3 percent of its eggs to Mexico to "fill incubators."